zainabmelh/guide-articles/articles/Miscellaneous/guides-to-back-end-projects/index.md

 ---
-title: "Guides to Back End Projects"
+title: Guides To Back End Projects
-parent: "to-be-sorted"
 ---
 Here you will find articles that will help you learn more and complete your back end projects.

 ## Table of contents